Ansley Park in Atlanta in Fulton County, Georgia — The American South (South Atlantic)

 Habersham Memorial Hall

-Colonel Joseph Habersham served in the Revolutionary Army, Continental Congress and Georgia’s Constitutional Ratification Convention.
+Colonel Joseph Habersham served in the Revolutionary Army, Continental Congress and Georgias Constitutional Ratification Convention.
 He was United States Postmaster General from 1795 - 1801.

 Erected 1974 by Georgia Historical Commission.
 (Marker Number 060-26B.)

+Location.
 33° 47.315′ N, 84° 22.671′ W. Marker is in Atlanta, Georgia, in Fulton County.
 It is in Ansley Park.
-Marker is on 15th Street just west of Piedmont Road, on the left when traveling east.
+It is on 15th Street just west of Piedmont Road, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 270 15th Street, Atlanta GA 30309, United States of America.
 Touch for directions.